rorycawley/companies_registry_analytics/Risk_Scoring_Framework.md

 ### 1. Location Risk

 - **What It Assesses:**
-  The inherent risk of a company’s geographical location.
+  The inherent risk of a company's geographical location.

-- **How It’s Scored:**
+- **How It's Scored:**
   - **High-Risk Locations:** 2 points
     *(Examples: Kabul, Tripoli, Donetsk)*
   - **Medium-Risk Locations:** 1 point